--A geothermal heat pump is an electrically-powered device that uses the natural heat storage ability of the earth and/or the earth’s groundwater to heat and cool your home or business.
+A geothermal heat pump is an electrically-powered device that uses the natural heat storage ability of the earth and/or the earth’s groundwater to heat and cools your home or business.

--The buried pipe, or “ground loop,” is the most recent technical advancement in heat pump technology.
-The idea to bury pipe in the ground to gather heat energy began in the 1940’s.
+The buried pipe, or “ground loop,” is the most recent technical advancement in heat pump technology.
+The idea to bury pipes in the ground to gather heat energy began in the 1940s.
 It’s only been in the last few years that new heat pump designs and improved pipe materials have been combined to make geothermal heat pumps the most efficient heating and cooling systems available.

 Closed Loop Systems

 The term “closed-loop” is used to describe a geothermal heat pump system that uses a continuous loop of special buried plastic pipe as a heat exchanger.
 The pipe is connected to the indoor heat pump to form a sealed, underground loop through which an antifreeze solution is circulated.
 Unlike an open-loop system that consumes water from a well, a closed-loop system recirculates its heat-transferring solution in a pressurized pipe.